RiseGaming/Takistan-Life-Rules/README.md

 1. May kill/steal/claim territory from rival gangs.
 2. Cannot claim compensation when killed in gang/drug zones.
-3. Must declare war on another gang for combat in towns.
+3. To fight in towns, the declaring gang leader must announce '/gangwar vs <Gang> in <Town>'.
+   Post it in side chat or Discord.
+   The war lasts 20 minutes unless the other gang declines in chat or staff end it.

 ### President

 1. Must be on Discord.
 2. Leads the Republic (North); must stay out of the South.
-3. Blufor may declare you corrupt and arrest with RP.
+3. Blufor may declare the President corrupt only after presenting two documented law violations.
+   Staff must confirm before action.
+   Announce the decision over side chat before making an arrest.
    - If declared corrupt your term ends and you may flee to the South.
 4. Only allowed a handgun.
 5. Becomes a valid RP target — no compensation if killed during roleplay.
 6. Cannot change speed limits.

 > [!WARNING]
+> Unrealistic RP includes meme speech during combat, lore-breaking technology, or deliberately
-> Unrealistic RP can lead to removal by staff.
+> immersion-breaking behavior.
+Staff will warn once; repeat offenses can lead to removal.

 ---